fclaerho/testgear/README.md

 	  | |  __/\__ \ |_ / , . \| |_\ \  __/ (_| | |
 	  \_/\___||___/\__|\/|_|\/ \____/\___|\__,_|_|

-TestGear is a **Test Generation Framework for Python**: it's packed with the usual test patterns so that you just have to interface your code with the framework to get an off-the-shelf test suite instead of recoding the wheel every time.
+A **Test Generation Framework for Python** packed with the usual test patterns so that you just have to interface your code with the framework to get an off-the-shelf test suite instead of recoding the wheel every time.

 Available Patterns: